panoply/syncify/readme.md

   </tbody>
 </table>

 Notice how we can nest sections within sub-directories and also apply prefixing to the section output filenames.
 We also inform Syncify that some of our sections should be considered **global** and this allows those defined there to pass through without name augmentation (prefixing).
-We passed a `true` value to the `prefix` option, this informed Syncify that section files that has not explicitly defined as **global** should have their output filename prefixed with their **parent** directory name.
+We passed a `true` value to the `prefix` option, this informed Syncify that section files which are not explicitly defined as **global** should have their output filename prefixed with the **parent** directory name they are contained within.

 <details>
 <summary>